 Back home, I hit the sack.
 I woke up later with a phone full of messages, including a devastating one from Vinny: “The camera is gone.”

 Vinny lost the camera.
-I was going to kill him!
 My heart palpitated a little while I wondered, “Is this how it ends?”
 I instinctively readied myself for a quick reconnaissance mission.
 I was going to find that damn thing.

 They were awesome pics!
 Yeah, so there were a few penises in there.
 There were also lots of boobies!
 No harm in that… Right?

+Wrong.
 When I got home from fitness conditioning today, my Facebook page was gone.
 My account has been disabled.
 Who knows if it’s permanent or for how long?
-Oh well.
-In the meantime, I’ll get lots of work done.
+In the meantime, plenty of work to do.